University of Toronto ID Card and Email

 Orientation week: This exciting week-long program for all new students will provide you with the best opportunity to become familiar with Victoria College, your new home, and to really get to know your fellow students, staff and professors.

-The Fall term starts on September 7th.
 Attend all your lectures to get the most out of your learning experience.
 Remember that tutorials and labs do not start on the first week of classes.

 Explore and take advantage of all that the University of Toronto has to offer, including Academic Success Centre, Career Centre, Accessibility Services, Student Life, Tutorial Services, Writing Plus, and many of the other services available to help you succeed.